 Graveyards fascinate me.
 There’s something about wandering around old tombstones in tall grass that fires up my imagination.
 I’m always thinking that so many hopes, so much love, so many stories lay buried beneath them.

 Helen Chappell’s book, Chesapeake Book of the Dead: Tombstones, Epitaphs, Histories, Reflections, and Oddments of the Region feeds our fascination with graveyards and ghosts, and gives the reader tools for sharpening the imagination.
-And Stark Jett’s stunning black and white photos of Chesapeake graves are a perfect complement to Helen’s stories, historical accounts and candid style.
+Helen is a gifted story teller.
+And Stark Jett’s black and white photos of Chesapeake graves are a perfect complement to Helen’s stories, historical accounts and candid style.

 This is a perfect book to pull out every Halloween.